 Founded in 1752 as a menagerie by Franz Stephan, Tiergarten Schönbrunn, or Vienna Zoo, is the oldest zoo in the world.
 It houses some 750 animals of all shapes and sizes; the most recent arrivals to excite crowds were giant pandas in 2003 although lemurs, armadillos and baby Serbian tigers spurred plenty of interest in 2006.
-Thankfully most of the original cramped cages have been updated and improved, but the odd one still remains.

 The zoo's layout is reminiscent of a bicycle wheel, with pathways as spokes and an octagonal pavilion at its center.
 The pavilion dates from 1759 and was used as the imperial breakfast room; it now houses a fine restaurant (so you can feel regal, too).
 Feeding times are staggered throughout the day - maps on display tell you who's dining when.

 Metro U4 goes there, stop Hietzing.
 Also trams 10, 58, 60 and 61.

 See the best of the magical Austrian capital with a Vienna sightseeing pass, which gives you free access to more than 60 attractions.
 Choose between a 2-, 3- ...
 Read more

 Duration: Valid for 2, 3 or 6 calendar days

 Make the most of your stay in Vienna with this combination sightseeing package for the whole family!
 The kid-friendly attractions include a 72-hour Vienna ...
 Read more